wilsonmar/wilsonmar.github.io/_posts/2022-06-03-production.md

 This article presents the opposite of warnings such as "this is for learning and not recommended for use in production".

-Here are my notes on the question of "how to get into production?".
+Here are my notes on the question of "how to get into production?", which can be one of the most stressful times for systems people.

 {% include whatever.html %}